Major teams: Pontypool

 Price liked to scrum just inches off the ground and the bigger the opponent, the more he relished folding them up like a used cereal packet.

 In one match on the 1980 Lions tour, the South Africans pitched the 6ft 4in, 23st heavyweight Flippie van der Merwe against him – and the Welshman had him on toast.
-“I remember one scrum in the second half where he let out a long wheeze that sounded like a death-rattle,” Price recalls in The Good, the bad and the Ugly.
+“I remember one scrum in the second half where he let out a long wheeze that sounded like a death-rattle,” Price recalls in the excellent Pontypool book The Good, the Bad and the Ugly.

 For the latest Rugby World subscription offers, click here.